Whether in the mountains, over hill and dale or in the fabulous forests, the Engadine offers exceptional terrain to suit every hiker.

 The beauty of the paths through the valleys attracts many hikers as much as the mountain trails.
 You can walk around one of the lakes that mirror the summer sky or explore an entire valley by going from one village to the next.

 If you’d like to learn something about the local traditions and culture, you should go for the Engadine theme trails.
 On the Schellenursli trail you will find out more about the origins of the ancient Chalandamarz tradition and festival; whereas on the Sentiero Segantini in Maloja, you will learn the history of renowned painter Giovanni Segantini.
-And on the barefoot trail in Celerina you can really feel the Engadine.
-Hiking here boosts the health and helps to free the mind as the serenity and beauty of the Engadine region unfolds itself.
+And on the barefoot trail in Celerina you really feel the Engadine.
+Hiking here boosts your health and helps to free the mind as the serenity and beauty of the Engadine region unfolds itself.